shubhamkalsait/kubernetes-b19/README.md

-kubectl get nodes -o wide   # to get IP of the nodes kubectl get pods        # to get list of pods kubectl get pods -o wide    # to get IP of the pods
+kubectl get nodes -o wide   # to get IP of the nodes kubectl get pods        # to get list of pods kubectl get pods -o wide    # to get IP of the pods kubectl delete pod my-pod   # to delete an existing pod kubectl expose pod my-pod --name my-cluster --port 8080    # to allocate the cluster Ip to the pod kubectl expose pod my-pod --name my-cluster --port 8080 --type NodePort    # to expose the application on pod to the node kubectl expose pod my-pod --name my-cluster --port 8080 --type LoadBalancer    #to expose the nodes to the internet
 ```
 __prathamesh__